 Build skills through realistic workflows

-The tutorials range from 15 to 60 minutes.
-Most include a short preview video.
+The tutorials range from 15 to 60 minutes and include a video that summarizes the workflow.
 Here are some of the things you'll do as you learn ArcGIS Pro:

 - Explore New Zealand's tallest mountain in 3D in Navigate maps and scenes.